kuriwaki/project-org/project-organization.md

    ii) Code should be self-documenting.

-A common misperception is that one needs to annotate (a.k.a. "comment") code extensively to be helpful.
+A common misconception is that one needs to annotate (a.k.a. "comment") code extensively to be helpful.
 While this is good in theory, it almost always fails to come through in practice.
 Analysts and programmers are humans, after all -- we fix typos in place without updating the documentation, we make changes on a whim and forget to get back to them, we copy and paste code from elsewhere along with the irrelevant comments, etc..
-The lesson is to _embrace_ and adjust your code to this tendency, rather than setting yourself up for unrealistic levels of fastiduousness.
+The lesson is to _embrace_ and adjust your code to this tendency, rather than setting yourself up for unrealistic levels of fastidiousness.

 The Gentzkow and Shapiro example is excellent.
 What's wrong with this Stata code?